The ketogenic diet is all the rage right now, and I’ve actually found it to be very polarizing! People either love or hate the idea.

 High in fat

 What I often see go wrong here is that people aren’t used to eating a lot of fat (or they’re scared to).
 So, they cut the carbs but don’t increase fat.
 They might also be eating too much protein and/or too many carbs.
 In the end, if you’re not in ketosis but are also eating very few carbs, your body has no fuel!
 You’re not making ketones and you’re not eating what you need to make blood glucose either.
-The result leaves you feeling weak, low in energy, and literally sick.
+The result leaves you feeling weak, low in energy, and literally sick (often, this is called ‘keto flu’).
 So, make sure to follow all 3 components of a ketogenic diet in order to feel good and reap the benefits.

 Avoid Carbohydrate Purgatory